Query overview in Power BI Desktop

 - Relationships view – get a graphical representation of the relationships that have been established in your data model, and manage or modify them as needed.

-The Query Editor
+Power Query Editor

-In the ribbon, many buttons are now active to interact with the data in the query
+In the ribbon, many buttons are now active to interact with the data in the query.

-In the left pane, queries are listed and available for selection, viewing, and shaping
+In the left pane, queries are listed and available for selection, viewing, and shaping.

-In the center pane, data from the selected query is displayed and available for shaping
+In the center pane, data from the selected query is displayed and available for shaping.

 The query ribbon